 "Healthy soils mean healthy plants" goes the saying – and more than 100 years of calcium cyanamide production later this rule still hits the nail right on the head!

 The following internet pages give detailed information about how calcium cyanamide works and how to use it for the best results.

 What is calcium cyanamide?

 Discovered more than 100 years ago, calcium cyanamide was the first mineral fertilizer to enable atmospheric nitrogen to be used for plant nutrition.
 Today the multipurpose fertilizer still plays an important role in crop cultivation, because calcium cyanamide is the only fertilizer that contains the nutrient element nitrogen in the so-called NCN binding form.
 This helps ensure that plants are supplied with nitrogen over a longer time period as and when needed.
 Fertilizing with calcium cyanamide also increases the biological activity of the soil.
-Soil-borne pathogens are forced into retreat by the stronger natural competition.

 The second nutrient element that calcium cyanamide contains is calcium.
 This is mostly water-soluble and so is immediately available to the plants.
 Whereas other nitrogen fertilizers tend to make the soil more acid, calcium cyanamide improves the lime balance of the soil.
 In sum, on soils that are fertilized with calcium cyanamide plants receive the ideal amount of nitrogen, the structure of the soil is improved through the addition of valuable lime, and the soil health is improved at the same time.